-The establishment of a scholarship through the Kaskaskia College Foundation is your opportunity to recognize your organization or family’s commitment to education, or to remember or honor someone special in your life.
-Currently there are two types of scholarships offered through the Foundation:
+Establishing a scholarship through the Kaskaskia College Foundation is your opportunity to recognize your organization or family's commitment to education or remember or honor someone special in your life.
+Currently, there are two types of scholarships offered through the Foundation:

 1. Endowed Scholarships - Endowed scholarships are established to provide lasting scholarship opportunities for Kaskaskia College students.